Full guide on the magnificent Volcan Ijen hike (Kawah Ijen) in East Java, Indonesia.

 The Ijen Volcano tour is definitely targeted for adventurous hikers; it is doable for anyone with a relatively good fitness level.

-Ijen Crater is easily accessible from Bali, there’s one popular tour on Klook – Ijen Blue Fire Hiking Tour from Bali.
+Ijen Crater is easily accessible from Bali; there’s a popular tour on Klook – Ijen Blue Fire Hiking Tour from Bali.

 What to wear for the Volcan Ijen hike?